 How does Medibank cover ambulance services?

 All Medibank health insurance policies, including the hospital, extras and combined packages, offer some cover for ambulance services.
-In many cases, your ambulance cover under these policies will come with a two-month waiting period, so you will not be able to claim for ambulance services within two months of getting cover.

 What is covered